 7.5.4 One member of the staff elected by the full-time staff of the college.

 7.5.5 One student selected by the college student council or by the Associated Students if no student council exists.

+7.5.6 One full time lecturer elected by the Faculty Council.

 8.0 Review Process

+8.1 Convening and Consultation.
+Once all members of the committees have been elected and appointed, Review Committees for University-wide positions shall be convened by the Associate Vice President for Faculty Affairs.
+Search committees for college-level positions shall be convened by the chair of Faculty Council for that College.
+At the convening meeting, using the position description, the committee shall consult with the President (or designee) or other appropriate administrator to discuss criteria and to determine timelines to be used in evaluating the individual being reviewed.
+In addition, a committee chair will be elected at this meeting.

 8.1 Staff Support.
 Staff support for the review committee shall be provided by the Office of Academic Affairs for university-wide positions, or by the office of the Dean for college-level positions.
 Support shall include clerical duties, if requested, duplicating materials, arranging meetings, providing mailing lists for appropriate sources to be contacted, and providing contacts with these groups.